Skip to main content

 Upload from your local machine:

-firectl create model <MODEL_ID> /path/to/files/
+firectl model create <MODEL_ID> /path/to/files/

 If you’re uploading an embedding model, add the --embedding flag.